Skip to content

 You can also use the /remember command without any extra prompting, and the agent will infer your intent from the context to make a memory edit.

-You can use the /sleeptime command to configure your reflection settings:
+You can use the /sleeptime command in the CLI to configure your reflection settings, or by clicking the sleeping alien icon in the bottom-right of the app.

-The trigger determines how often the reflection subagent is run:
+The trigger determines how often the reflection subagent is auto-launched:

 • Off: select to disable reflection subagents